Back to blog

 How do I not get banned from web scraping?

-Using proxies and customizing browser fingerprints will ensure a block-free experience.
+Using a proxy scraper and customizing browser fingerprints will ensure a block-free experience.

 About the author